retry51776/notes/psychology/nervous.md

 - Pattern Completion `CA3: associate memory develop by strength feature neuron synataxs; Later single feature will cause all associated features fired;`
 - Pattern Sequence `CA3 can rewire signal back to dentate gyrus to reprocess; aka recurrent function to chain events.`
 > As we age, we think similar things are same.
-- Pattern Seperation `able to pick up more attributes from context. aka hash features.`
+- Pattern Separation `able to pick up more attributes from context. aka hash features.`
-> More hippocampal neurons will have better pattern seperation.
+> More hippocampal neurons will have better pattern separation.

 > Less hippocampal neurons will easier to addict to drugs.